buz-ch/paulmann_gent2/readme.md

 The following limitations are currently present in this blueprint:

   * **Discrete Color Temperatures:** The color temperature buttons set predefined, discrete color temperatures (Warm, Neutral, Cold) rather than providing continuous color temperature adjustment.
+This saves us from weird hacks qand/or input helpers
   * **Saturation Button (Center of Color Wheel) Unsupported:** The function of the saturation button in the middle of the color wheel is currently unclear and therefore not implemented.
   * **`color_move` Not Implemented:** Continuous color movement functionality (`color_move` command) is not implemented as its behavior with multiple lights is ambiguous.
   * **`light.toggle` for On/Off:** The blueprint uses `light.toggle` for on/off commands because the remote does not report light state.
 This means that if lights in a group have differing states, `toggle` might produce unexpected results.
 For consistent on/off behavior across a group, ensure all lights in the group are in the same state before using the on/off buttons.